Visit the Campbell Scientific Forum to submit your question to users around the world.

 How can an SDM-SIO4 and a CR1000, CR3000, or CR800-series datalogger be used to send a string from the SDM port out?

 Load the string to a buffer in the SDM-SIO4, and issue the command to send the string.
-See the SDM-SIO4 Instruction Manual for details.
+For details, see the SDM-SIO4 Instruction Manual.

 Can a CR5000 and a CR1000 be networked so that the data from both can be downloaded over a single cellular digital modem?